RESEARCH STARTER

 Chechens seized upon the breakup of the Soviet Union in 1991 as another opportunity to declare independence.
 That year, Dzhokhar Dudayev was elected president of the Republic of Chechnya and declared independence, a move paralleled by other member republics of the USSR.
 Russian President Boris Yeltsin rejected Dudayev’s claim of sovereignty and sent troops to the Chechen border.
 Dudayev mobilized 60,000 volunteers to resist an invasion, which never came.
 Three months later, on November 9, 1991, Chechen independence fighters hijacked a Russian plane to Turkey to publicize their movement; the hijacking was resolved peacefully, with passengers freed and hijackers given safe passage back to Chechnya.

 Although Yeltsin did not initially invade Chechnya, neither did Russia recognize Chechen independence, considering it a breakaway member of the new Russian Federation.
 In late 1994, Yeltsin sent troops to quash the Chechen uprising, with disastrous results.
 Fighting continued until a cease-fire in 1995 and the withdrawal of Russian forces in 1996.
-The war introduced guerrilla attacks by Chechens inside Russia, including a June 1995 raid on a hospital in the southern Russian town of Budyonnovsk where 1,500 hostages were seized, and 105 civilians and police died.
+The war introduced guerrilla attacks by Chechens inside Russia, including a June 1995 raid on a hospital in the southern Russian town of Budyonnovsk, where 1,500 hostages were seized, and 105 civilians and police died.
 In January 1996, Chechens took several hundred hostages at a hospital in Kizlyar, in neighboring Dagestan, and put them aboard buses to move to Pervomaiskoye, near the Chechen border; many died in a subsequent Russian rescue attempt.
-In August 1966, Chechen independence fighters attacked Russian troops in the capital of Grozny, resulting in widespread devastation.
-In all, an estimated 80,000-100,000 Chechens died in the conflict, resulting in a humiliating withdrawal by Russia and Yeltsin recognizing Dudayev's government as a semi-autonomous republic.
+In August 1996, Chechen independence fighters attacked Russian troops in the capital of Grozny, resulting in widespread devastation.
+In all, an estimated 80,000-100,000 Chechens died in the conflict, resulting in a humiliating withdrawal by Russia and Yeltsin recognizing Dudayev’s government as a semi-autonomous republic.

 Second Chechen War

 In August 1999, 2,000 Chechen nationalists entered neighboring Dagestan to aid Islamist fundamentalists seeking to take over the government and unite with Chechnya.
-Russian President Vladimir Putin vowed to defeat the rebels, who often hid in the area's rugged mountainous regions.
+Russian President Vladimir Putin vowed to defeat the rebels, who often hid in the area’s rugged mountainous regions.
 Thus began the second Chechen war, which included widespread use of terrorist tactics by the Chechens and often brutal measures by Russian troops—and Chechen allies of Russia—to assert control.
 The conflict also spread to neighboring Dagestan and Ingushetia, whose populations also are primarily Muslim.
+The second war lasted ten years, with Russia ending operations against Chechnya in April 2009.

 Main Players